Lyn Paul website 'Then' logo. Lyn Paul website banner.

 At 4.30am on Sunday, 31st October a bomb explodes on the 33rd floor of the Post Office Tower in central London.

-Nov The Court of Appeal quashes the convictions against the three editors of Oz magazine, who had been found guilty in August of offences under the Obscene Publications Act.
+Nov On 5th November the Court of Appeal quashes the convictions against the three editors of Oz magazine.

 The unmanned American orbiter probe, Mariner 9, sent on a year-long mission to take photos of the planet Mars, begins its study of the planet on Saturday, 13th November.
 It is the first spacecraft to orbit another planet.

-The President of Pakistan, Yahya Khan, declares a state of emergency as the crisis in Bangladesh (East Pakistan) worsens.
+The President of Pakistan, Yahya Khan, declares a state of emergency on 23rd November as the crisis in Bangladesh (East Pakistan) worsens.

 On 20th December Zulfikar Ali Bhutto takes over as President of Pakistan.